anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The following sub sections split the interactions between the different components into:

-* {{exchanges_uc2_1}} describes objects exchanged between the registrar-agent and the pledge.
+* {{exchanges_uc2_1}} describes data exchanged between the registrar-agent and the pledge.

-* {{exchanges_uc2_2}} describes objects exchanged between the registrar-agent and the registrar and also the interaction of the registrar with the MASA and the domain CA.
+* {{exchanges_uc2_2}} describes data exchanged between the registrar-agent and the registrar and also the interaction of the registrar with the MASA and the domain CA.

-* {{exchanges_uc2_3}} describes objects exchanged between the registrar-agent and the pledge including the status objects.
+* {{exchanges_uc2_3}} describes data exchanged between the registrar-agent and the pledge including the status information.

 * {{exchanges_uc2_4}} describes the status handling addresses the exchanges between the registrar-agent and the registrar.